Semantic Models for the First-stage Retrieval: A Comprehensive Review

-Another solution for semantic retrieval is to learn dense representation vectors for queries and documents, then employ the approximate nearest neighbors (ANN) algorithms to retrieve the top-$k$ documents for a given query.
-Existing works aim to train specific neural networks to get the query and document representation vectors for different retrieval tasks.
-In the future, it is worth exploring whether there is an off-the-shelf neural model that can be applied to general retrieval tasks.
-On the other hand, how to design a good ANN algorithm that can manage large-scale documents and support efficient and precise retrieval is another important issue.
+On the other hand, how to design better ANN algorithms that can manage large-scale documents and support efficient and precise retrieval is another important direction.
 Compared with the brute-force search, the essence of ANN search is to sacrifice part of precision to get higher retrieval efficiency.
-Thus, one of the future directions is to explore how to achieve a better balance between efficiency and effectiveness.
-The existing ANN algorithms can be classified into four categories, such as tree-based~\cite{bentley1975multidimensional, beis1997shape}, hashing-based~\cite{indyk1998approximate, datar2004locality}, quantization-based~\cite{jegou2010product, ge2013optimized}, and graph-based~\cite{kleinberg2000navigation, malkov2018efficient}.
-However, each method has its limitations or deficiency.
-For example, the KD Tree~\cite{bentley1975multidimensional} almost degenerates into brute-force search in practical scenarios.
-Besides, some quantization-based and hashing-based methods require the representation vectors to be uniformly distributed in the space.
-Thus, with the development of dense retrieval models, it is urgent to develop advanced indexing algorithms.
+Generally, there are two kinds of ANN algorithms from the principle of improving retrieval efficiency.
+One is non-exhaustive ANN search methods~\cite{bernhardsson2018annoy, malkov2018efficient}, and the other is vector compression methods~\cite{ge2013optimized, jegou2010product, indyk1998approximate}.
+However, each method has its limitations or deficiency, where the non-exhaustive method has a large index size and the compression method has suboptimal performance.
+Thus, with the booming development of dense retrieval methods, it is urgent to develop more advanced ANN search algorithms to achieve a better balance between the efficiency and effectiveness.